WayneYe/wayneye.github.io/_pages/ski.md

 ## Self-intro

-As a PSIA-Certified Level 2 Ski Instructor with 5 years working at Heavenly Mountain Resort, I have coached 500+ people to learn/improve Ski, I bring a wealth of experience and passion to teaching skiing at all levels.
-Specializing in personalized instruction for beginners through advanced skiers, I'm dedicated to creating safe, fun, and transformative mountain experiences.
+As a PSIA-Certified Ski Instructor working at the beautiful Heavenly Mountain Resort in South Lake Tahoe since 2020, I have coached 500+ people to learn/improve Ski, I bring a wealth of experience and passion to teaching skiing at all levels.
+Specializing in personalized instruction for beginners through advanced skiers, I am dedicated to creating a safe, fun, and transformative learning experience.

 My approach combines professional technical training with a commitment to helping each student build confidence and skill on the slopes.
 Whether you're a first-time skier looking to learn the basics or an experienced rider seeking to refine your technique on carving, free-stlye, mogul, I offer tailored private lessons at Heavenly that will elevate your skiing journey.

 I speak fluent English (working proffessional) and Chinese (native speaker).

 ### About Me
-- **Certification**: PSIA Certified Level 2 Ski Instructor
+- **Certification**: PSIA Certified Ski Instructor (Alpine Level 1)
 - **Experience**: 5 years working at Heavenly Mountain Resort, coached 400+ kids and 300+ adults to learn/improve their Ski
 - **Favorite Ski Spot**: Stagecoach/Olympic @ Heavenly
 - **Fun Fact**: What am I doing while not Skinng?
 I am snowboarding!

 ### Videos
 #### Carving